gnolang/gno/examples/gno.land/r/demo/teritori/gnodaos/spec.md

 The goal of `GnoDAOs` is to support the creation and maintenance of DAOs on Gnoland as in Aragon on Ethereum or DAODAO on Juno.

+### Disclaimer

+This targets test3 avl and does not work on latest master

 ### DAO v0.1 :

 Initial version focuses on building minimum functionalities for DAOs management, and more features will be built after on.